ryanatkn/gro/src/docs/unbundled.md

 to avoid the unnecessary overhead and complexity of bundling, streamlining frontend dev.
 Unlike Snowpack and similar tools,
-Gro is also designed for servers and libraries, not just frontends.
+Gro focuses as much on servers and libraries as much as it does frontends, and Gro integrates more concerns like [tasks](../task/README.md).
 See below for [a deeper comparison to Snowpack](#comparison-to-snowpack).

 For production, Gro uses Rollup to produce efficient bundles.